-Citing NRG Exploration, Inc. v.
-Rauch, 671 S.W.2d 649 (Tex.App-Austin 1984, writ ref'd n.r.e.) as controlling (A bona fide purchaser will prevail over the holder of a prior equitable title.), the court held that even if the 2003 loan was equitably subrogated to the Long Beach loan, it will not prevail against Watts' title because Watts is a good faith purchaser of the property (i.e., a "bona fide purchaser").
-Watts is a bona fide purchaser, in part, said the court because Watts had no actual or constructive knowledge of the 2003 loan's superior claim because nothing in the documents filed in the real estate records indicated that the Long Beach loan was paid with the proceeds of the 2000 and 2003 loans.
+Citing prior case authority that (i) a good faith purchaser will prevail over the holder of a prior equitable title and (ii) a party claiming title through equitable principles has the burden of proving that a subsequent legal titleholder is not a good faith purchaser, the court held that even if the 2003 loan was equitably subrogated to the Long Beach loan, it will not prevail against Watts' title because Watts is a good faith purchaser of the property.
+According to the court and the prior case authority on which it relied, a good faith purchaser is a person who demonstrates "that the purchase was made (1) in good faith, (2) for valuable consideration, and (3) without actual or constructive knowledge of any outstanding claims of a third party."
+Watts is a good faith purchaser, in part, said the court because Watts had no actual or constructive knowledge of the 2003 loan's superior claim as nothing in the documents filed in the real estate records indicated that the Long Beach loan was paid with the proceeds of the 2000 and 2003 loans.
 On the contrary, the records reflect that the Long Beach loan was released.
-Thus, said the court, the 1996 Smith deed of trust appeared to become the superior lien because the 2000 and 2003 deeds of trust were later in time and, from the records, as they did not appear to relate to the 1999 Ameriquest refinance deed of trust, but appeared to be inferior to the Smith deed of trust, when the Smith deed of trust was foreclosed on, the apparently inferior, later in time, 2000 and 2003 deeds of trust was not extinguished by the foreclosure of the Smith deed of trust or that equitable subrogation made the 2003 deed of trust superior to the Smith deed of trust.
+Thus, the 1996 Smith deed of trust appeared to become the superior lien because the 2000 and 2003 deeds of trust were later in time and as they did not appear from the records to relate to the 1999 Ameriquest refinance deed of trust, but appeared to be inferior to the Smith deed of trust, when the Smith deed of trust was foreclosed, the apparently inferior, later in time, 2003 deed of trust appeared to be extinguished; thus, nothing in the records gave Watts actual or constructive notice that the 2003 deed of trust was not extinguished by the foreclosure of the Smith deed of trust or that equitable subrogation made the 2003 deed of trust superior to the Smith deed of trust.